interactionresearchstudio/ProbeTools_PaperCam/README.md

-# ProbeTools_PaperCam
+# ProbeTools_TaskCam
-Paper housing for the Probe Tools Arduino Camera
+Paper housing for the ProbeTools TaskCam

 ## Tips for selecting your paper